aaugustin/mtefd/multiple-template-engines.rst

                 raise TemplateDoesNotExist(', '.join(template_name_list))
             else:
                 raise TemplateDoesNotExist('No template names provided')

+        # Internationalization methods (tentative).

+        def extract_from_dir(dirname=None, **options):
+            """
+            Extract messages from template files found in the given directory.
+            """
+            # The default implementation will build upon the find_files and
+            # prepare_for_xgettext methods defined below and xgettext itself.

+        def find_files(self, dirname, followlinks=False):
+            """
+            List template files found in the given directory.
+            """
+            # The default implementation will walk directories pointed to by
+            # DIRS and APP_DIRS if they're under dirname and return all files
+            # found in these directories.

+        xgettext_target_language = "Python"

+        def prepare_for_xgettext(self, template_code, **options):
+            """
+            Transform template code into something xgettext accepts as Python.

+            The target language is defined by xgettext_target_language.
+            """
+            raise NotImplementedError(
+                'subclasses of BaseEngine must provide '
+                'a prepare_for_xgettext() method')

 Template objects returned by backends must conform to the following interface.